-ANNUAL MEETING INFORMATION

-When is the Annual Meeting?

-June 8, 2018

-What time is the Annual Meeting?

-10:30 a.m., ET

-Where is the Annual Meeting?

-Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York 10591
+ANNUAL When is the Annual Meeting?
+Can I listen to the meeting live if I cannot attend in person?
+MEETING June 8, 2018 The Annual Meeting will be webcast.
+Information about the webcast will be ava http://newsroom.regeneron.com.
+INFORMATION What time is the Annual Meeting?
+What is on the agenda at the meeting?
+10:30 a.m., ET 1 Election of three Class III directors for a term of three years 2 Ratification of the appointment of PricewaterhouseCoopers LLP as the Com public accounting firm for the fiscal year ending December 31, 2018 Where is the Annual Meeting?
+Westchester Marriott Hotel, 670 White Plains Road, Tarrytown, New York 10591 Can I ask a question at the Annual Meeting?
+In-person attendees of the Annual Meeting will be given an opportunity to ask c question-and-answer period.
 What form of identification do I need to be admitted to the meeting?
 If you attend the Annual Meeting in person, you will be asked to present valid, government-issued photo identification, such as a driver's license.